rasql/pymunk-tutorial/docs/intro/intro.rst

                 running = False

 In the latter part of the event loop we draw the obejcts.
-First we fill the screen with a gry background color.
+First we fill the screen with a gray background color.
 Then we draw the two objects (circle, segment), call the display update function, and finally step the simulation forward by 0.01 time units::

-        screen.fill((255, 255, 255))
+        screen.fill(GRAY)
         space.debug_draw(draw_options)
         pygame.display.update()
         space.step(0.01)